 In addition to receiving on arrival support through SSI’s Humanitarian Services Program (HSP), Ms Farayeh was also connected with the Refugee Employment Support Program (RESP), a service that addresses the challenges experienced by unemployed or underemployed refugees and people seeking asylum in finding sustainable and skilled employment opportunities.

 During a settlement trip arranged by RESP, Ms Farayeh was introduced to the manager of the Youth Placement and Pathways Program (YPPP).
-She was given the opportunity to work at the SSI Campsie office as a participant of the program.
+She was allowed to work at the SSI Campsie office as a participant of the program.

-Ms. Farayeh is now working part-time as an Office Administration Assistant with Australia for UNHCR and has paired this with further study in an online business course.
-She is grateful in having gained employment with an organisation focused on assisting refugees and people seeking asylum — an issue that is so close to heart.
+Ms Farayeh is now working part-time as an Office Administration Assistant with Australia for UNHCR and has paired this with further study in an online business course.
+She is grateful for having gained employment with an organisation focused on assisting refugees and people seeking asylum — an issue that is so close to her heart.

 “I learned a lot from SSI.
-A lot of communication — customer service — I am improving my English and I have experience now in office, I am very very happy.
+A lot of communication — customer service — I am improving my English, and I have experience now in the office, I am very, very happy.
 I like Australia very much.”
 Ms Farayeh said.

 Ms Farayeh’s story is inspirational as she was in the program for less than one month and as a direct result, has gained part-time employment in a highly credible organisation.
 Her attitude was consistently positive despite the immense hardships she faced when starting a new life in Australia.